 Lana Del Rey lyrics take center stage through an old medium

 Moreover, the perennially nominated but pointedly left off the Awards stage, Lana Del Rey continues to live outside the pop star box.
-In July 2020, the artist released an audiobook and subsequent hardcover of poetry.
+In July 2020, the artist released an audiobook, Violent Bent Backwards Over the Grass, and subsequent hardcover of poetry.

 Her poetry consists of the same melancholic 1950’s and 60s Americana Lana Del Rey Lyrics she’s famous for.
 Just instead drops the background music and sets focus solely on the written word.
 Like Joni Mitchell and Lou Reed, Lana Del Rey is building on her artistic universe, expanding her reach.
 Her foray into poetry brings a forgotten medium back into popular culture.
 Breathing life into a dying art, and re-iterating the connections between the two mediums.